Bludov (Šumperk District)

 Bludov ([bludof]; Blauda) is a spa municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
-It has about 3,100 inhabitants.
+It has about 3,000 inhabitants.

 Etymology

-The name is derived from the name of its probable founder, Blud of Bludov.
+The name is derived from the name of its probable founder called Blud, who became known as Blud of Bludov.

 Geography

 Bludov is located about 4 km southwest of Šumperk and 44 km northwest of Olomouc.
-The southwestern part of the municipal territory lies in the Mohelnice Depression lowlands, the northeastern part lies in the Hanušovice Highlands.
+The southwestern part of the municipal territory lies in the Mohelnice Depression lowland and the northeastern part lies in the Hanušovice Highlands.
+The highest point is at 544 m above sea level.
 The Morava River partly forms the western border of the municipality, the Desná partly forms the eastern border.

 History

 Bludov was probably established at the turn of the 12th and 13th century.
 Since its foundation, it was purely Czech village.
 Until the 19th century, it was an agricultural village.
 Blud of Bludov's son built a castle on the slope of the Háj Hill.
 The Bludov Castle was destroyed during the Bohemian–Hungarian War (1468–1478).

 In the 15th century Bludov was owned by the lords of Kunštát, by the Waldstein family, and then by the Tunkl of Brníčko family, who built six large ponds near the village.
 The ponds were dried in the 19th century, because their maintenance did not pay off economically.
 In 1496, Bludov was acquired by the Zierotins, who had built the Bludov Chateau.

 During the second half of the 19th century, Bludov was industrialized.
 In 1929, the Bludov Spa was opened.